dawtips/PoloniexTradingDashboard/README.md

 This includes all the indicators and tools available on tradingview ** You cannot trade off the chart directly, merely a visual tool **

+# Warning about API keys and cloning / forking this project
+** GitIgnore App.config or don't upload your saved keys to github!
+Please take note!!!! **

 # Usage
 ** Dummy API key loaded to get app running **
 1. Open API key entry window, enter you own API keys from Poloniex